jiaozifs/jiaozifs.com/src/pages/index.md

 Note:
 * The name Jiaozi pays tribute to the world's earliest paper money: Song Dynasty Jiaozi.
-* JiaoziFS is Yet another implementation of [IPFS (InterPlanetary File System)](https://ipfs.tech/) as JiaoziFS will be compatible with the underlying protocol of IPFS.
+* JiaoziFS is yet another implementation of [IPFS (InterPlanetary File System)](https://ipfs.tech/) as JiaoziFS will be compatible with the underlying protocol of IPFS.
 * As a filesystem of data versioning at scale, although JiaoziFS is built for machine learning, It has a wide range of use scenarios (refer A Universe of Uses) and can be seamlessly integrated into all your data stack.

 ## A Universe of Uses